Terraflock·Entropis·Ntrop·Xentrop

 What it measures: Behaviors arise from local rules, not explicit programming.

-Pass: All markers emerge from architecture (no hardcoded values)
+Pass: All markers emerge without hardcoded values

 Fail: Any marker achieved through explicit programming